 I-MOVE+ awarded with a “Stars of Europe” Trophy

-The I-MOVE+ project, coordinated by Epiconcept, was honoured at the seventh edition of the “Stars of Europe” ceremony which rewards research teams’ commitment to European projects.
+The I-MOVE+ project, coordinated by Epiconcept, was honored at the seventh edition of the “Stars of Europe” ceremony which rewards research teams’ commitment to European projects.
 The ceremony took place on December 10, 2019 at the Musée du Quai Branly in Paris, at the end of the Horizon 2020 Forum.

 I-MOVE+: Measuring and comparing the effectiveness and impact of influenza and pneumococcal vaccines